Tag Archives: Hell Raising

 “An Anglo-Irishman only works at riding horses, drinking whisky and reading double-meaning books in Irish at Trinity College”

-Behan once wrote.
-The Hostage was Behan’s last major drama-his last books were compilations of anecdotes transcribed from tape recordings.
-Like Dylan Thomas, he was lionized to death in the United States.
-A lifelong battle with alcoholism ended Behan’s career in a Dublin hospital on March 20, in 1964, at the age of the young age of 41.
-He was given an IRA guard of honour which escorted his coffin and it was described by several newspapers as the biggest funeral since those of Michael Collins and Charles Stewart Parnell.
-According to the United States Library of Congress, Behan is one of the most important Irish literary figures of the 20th century.
-He left behind him a solid legacy but but you’d have to wonder what else he could have achieved if he’d just laid off the bottle a bit!
+Brendan Behan wrote The Hostage, his last major drama, while his final books consisted mainly of anecdotes transcribed from recordings.
+Like Dylan Thomas, Americans lionized Behan to the point of exhaustion.
+Unfortunately, his lifelong battle with alcoholism cut his career short, and he died in a Dublin hospital on March 20, 1964, at the young age of 41.
+The IRA gave Behan an honorary guard, and several newspapers described his funeral as the largest since those of Michael Collins and Charles Stewart Parnell. .
+According to the United States Library of Congress, Behan remains one of the most important Irish literary figures of the 20th century.
+Although he left behind a lasting legacy, one can’t help but wonder what more he might have achieved if he had managed to lay off the bottle.

 Brendan Behan